-Lyndsay is a researcher and instructor at the Center for Health, Work & Environment.
-She currently serves as the project manager for the center's international Total Worker Health® (TWH) research and practice projects, which are aimed to evaluate and improve the health, safety and wellbeing of agricultural workers in Guatemala, Nicaragua and Mexico.
-Prior to her work at the center, Lyndsay was part of the Center for Global Health where she coordinated community health and clinical education projects in the Trifinio region of southwest Guatemala.
-She also previously managed a dengue fever surveillance and capacity-building project in southern coastal Ecuador in collaboration with the Ecuadorian Ministry of Health.
-Lyndsay received her MPH from the Colorado School of Public Health in 2013 and is a current DrPH student in the Department of Environmental & Occupational Health.
+Lyndsay is a researcher at the Center for Health, Work & Environment and Instructor in the department of Environmental & Occupational Health.
+She currently serves as the project manager for the Center's international Total Worker Health® (TWH) research and practice initiatives, which are aimed to evaluate and improve the health, safety and well-being of workers in Latin America.
+She is currently working on two NIH-funded studies to examine the environmental, occupational and community risk factors for chronic kidney disease of unknown cause (CKDu) in sugarcane workers in Guatemala.
+She is also a co-founding member of the CHWE’s Climate, Work & Health Initiative and a current DrPH student in the department of Environmental & Occupational Health.
+Prior to her work at the CHWE, Lyndsay was part of the Center for Global Health where she coordinated community health and clinical education projects in the Trifinio region of southwest Guatemala.

 - Chronic kidney disease of unknown origin (CKDu)

 Education, Licensure & Certifications

 - MPH, Environmental and Occupational Health, Colorado School of Public Health, 2013

 - Delta Omega National Honorary Society in Public Health, Alumni Member, 2017

 - EHOH 6634 Spectrum of Professions Protecting and Promoting Worker Health